cross sectional hh weights in US w1/2/3

 First, with wave 3 we also released a weight: b_hhdenub_xw (combined for UKHLS and BHPS) - this is in b_hhdresp.dta.

 Second, the weights are created from the perspective that an analyst may need to represent households in a particular wave.
 From wave 3 onwards we plan to provide only one weight - the combined one (for simplicity).

 If I understand you correctly, your aim is to estimate quartiles and then use them in individual analysis.
 If you use BHPS dataset for individual analysis, you could still estimate quartiles using combined dataset.
 This estimate will be of quartiles in the population - you can then apply these to the dataset you need.

 Let me know if you have further questions,

-#2 Updated by Ian Alcock about 6 years ago
+#2 Updated by Ian Alcock over 6 years ago

 Thank you for drawing my attention to the delayed arrival of weight b_hhdenub_xw (for cross-sections of combined UKHLS and BHPS households) in file b_hhdresp.dta as updated at the wave 3 release.
 This completely addresses one of the two ‘missing weight’ issues that I raised.